 - A. A list of participants in each event shall be posted.
 Participants will perform in the order in which their names appear on the list.
 If unable to do so because of a schedule conflict, the coach shall contact the tournament manager for an adjustment in the schedule. - B. The student entering radio speaking shall: - i.
 Prepare and present a script which contains news, weather, and sports. - ii.
 Use copy no more than 24 hours old as of the tournament's first round to prepare the script. - iii.
-Use no commercials. - iv.
-Not portray multiple characters. - C. Each presentation shall be read without the use of a microphone.
-The judge shall turn his or her back to the speaker while hearing the presentation. - D. The contestant's voice shall be pleasing when heard on radio.
+Use no commercials. - C. Each presentation shall be read over a microphone when provided.
+A contestant shall be permitted to make a - microphone sound check.
+If so, the judge shall hear the presentation from another room.
+If not, the judge shall turn his or her back to the speaker while hearing the presentation. - D. The contestant's voice shall be pleasing when heard on radio.
 His/her articulation should be clear; enunciation distinct and pronunciation accurate.
 The student's voice including quality, pitch, volume, modulation and rate should be used to good advantage.
 The individual should have a thorough understanding of the material he/she reads. - E. The speaking time shall be five minutes (see Section 7-12-f-vi). - F. Judging Criteria: - i.
 Voice: Was the voice, including quality, pitch, volume, and rate, used to good advantage?
 Was the voice well modulated? - ii.
 Phrasing: Did the phrasing bring out the meaning of the news?
 Did it allow for the proper breathing?
 Did it provide smooth continuity to the material read?
 Were the inflections varied, flexible, and meaningful?
 Did they fit the context of the material read? - iii.
 Reading: Was the reading clearly articulated?
 Was pronunciation accurate and was enunciation distinct and appropriate to the speaker? - iv.
 Microphone Technique: Did the speaker maintain proper distance from the microphone?
 Was breathing inaudible?
 Did the speaker eliminate script noise? - v.
 Composition: Was material well arranged?
 Were proper transitions made?
 Was excessive filler used?
 Were stories well developed and interesting? - vi.
 Timing: Did the speaker effectively utilize the full 5 minutes with a minimum of "dead air" or overtime?